Under 2 hours

 - Find your air filter location.
 You may have more than one air filter in the home to service.
-The return air register, the air handler cabinet and even a window AC unit will all have an air filter that requires replacement or cleaning.
+The return air register, the air handler cabinet and even a window air conditioner unit will all have an air filter that requires replacement or cleaning.

-- Get the correct size.
-Disposable air filters usually come surrounded by a cardboard frame, while reusable washable air filters have a plastic frame; either will indicates the specific size of the filter.
-When you search for a replacement, choose the same size.
+- Before changing the air filter, get the correct size.
+Disposable air filters usually come surrounded by a cardboard frame, while reusable washable air filters have a plastic frame; either will indicate the specific size of the filter.
+When you search for a home air filter replacement, choose the same size.
 For filters that don’t indicate size, use a measuring tape to measure the length, width and thickness of the filter.
 Use these numbers to select a new filter.

 - Wipe the grille clean with a microfiber cloth.
 If dust has built up between the slats, wrap the tip of a flat screwdriver with a microfiber cloth and use it to gently clean in between the slats or vacuum the cover with a brush attachment.

 - Insert a new filter, ensuring the correct furnace filter direction.